 If you see here, there are two problems,

 - To get the current score, the user hits the page several times which causes lots of incoming requests to the server and due to this app server goes down.

 There are lots of solutions out there to handle this situation.
-But let’s see how microservices sometimes play very important role in handling this situation.
+But let’s see how microservices sometimes play a crucial role in managing this situation.

 NOTE: For frontend microservice, we can use other light-weight technologies too like Sinatra instead of Rails.

-In backend microservice, assume that we have added all required model, controller and views files with code for match resource i.e all required business logic.
+In backend microservice, assume that we have added all required model, controller and views files with code for match resource i.e. all the necessary business logic.
 Admin user will come, add a new match and update related scores for the live match.
 In frontend microservice, assume that we also have added a required controller & views so that user can see the list of matches and can select any one of them to see live scores of the match.